VesnaBozic/git-commands/README.md

 > With ***git status*** command we display a list of the files that have been modified since the last time changes were saved.
 These changes are stored in a staging area.
 While changes are in the staging area we can still change them.
 But once we added them to the repository, we can't make changes anymore in that commit.
 > git status shows files in staging area.

+>git status show us files that are not tracked by git and they are not listed in the tree

+>the untracked files won't benefit from version control, so with git status we can see them

+>when we add and commit files git starts tracking them

 ## Git diff
 ```bash
 git diff filename